FellowshipOfTheGame/comic-sans/README.md

 - [x] Fixed Punk weird animations.
 - [ ] Added new ending.
 - [ ] Fixed Player sometimes remaining invincible.
-- [ ] Options menu in pause screen.
+- [x] Options menu in pause screen.
 - [x] Fixed first menu item not appearing selected after opening the menu.
 - [x] Centered menu and HUD into an UIController.
-- [ ] Music reseting to max on Menu.
+- [x] Music reseting to max on Menu.
+- [x] Fixed music not playing at start if the music volume is not at maximum.
+- [x] Fixed reset options button not working on Pause menu.
+- [x] Fixed Lose Menu not disappearing when restarting.
+- [x] Fixed some Boss sounds not stopping immediatly when winning or losing.
+- [ ] Restart button.
+- [x] Fixed game freezing if pressing Play on main menu before FadeIn effect was finished.

+# BUGS:

+# DETAILS:

+- [ ] Player not going to the ScenePortal depending on direction when entering it.

 # DONE: